 According to the Tampa Bay Times, the insanity defense can be difficult to mount successfully; juries are often skeptical of the defense, and assume that defendants often claim the defense as a way to avoid responsibility for their actions.
 This skepticism makes it unlikely for a crafty defendant who is faking insanity to make a successful insanity defense.
 However, this may make it so difficult to achieve that some defendants, who were legally insane at the time of the crime, won’t be able to mount a successful insanity defense.

-If you or your loved one is involved in a criminal proceeding, it is important to work with a seasoned and skillful attorney to understand your rights and options under the law.
-Contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or your loved one is involved in a criminal proceeding, it is important to work with a seasoned and skillful lawyer to understand your rights and options under the law.
+Contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.